Decide where notices should be displayed

 The question remains, if the backlog should store this appropriately, or if - on backlog reply - notices always go to the status buffer.
 Obviously it would not make much sense to show all notices stored in the backlog in the now selected buffer.
 It might make sense though to display them in the same buffer they were displayed originally - but there is no way for the backlog to know this, since this is a GUI thing... one could always transmit a BufferId back to the core and update the backlog, though.
 Which is not particularly clean.

 Also, what happens if we have multiple connected GUIs with different buffers open?
 Or no buffer open at all?

 Feedback on this strongly requested.

-#1 Updated by EgS almost 13 years ago
+#1 Updated by EgS over 16 years ago

 First of all I think this should be user configurable.
 And I think the question applies only to notices which don't have a channelname as the target.

 1.)
 The most obvious solution would be - as it is now - to determine by the first param (the target of the notice) where to display the message.
 But as Mentioned this is might not be desirable. (i.e. bots tend to send notices to a user who just joined a channel).

 2.) the current buffer.
 This doesn't need much explanation I guess.
 Not preferred by me but why not?